Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

 - Great new open-source book to recap: Irving, Hertweck, Johnston, Ostblom, Wickham, and Wilson: [Research Software Engineering with Python](https://merely-useful.tech/py-rse)
 - All our material is on [https://github.com/Simulation-Software-Engineering](https://github.com/Simulation-Software-Engineering)
-- Mainly markdown ... use your favorite tool to render (simply GitHub viewer, [GWDG Hedgedoc](https://pad.gwdg.de/), [pandoc](https://pandoc.org/), ...)
+- Mainly markdown ... use your favorite tool to render (simply GitHub viewer, [GWDG Hedgedoc](https://pad.gwdg.de/), [pandoc](https://pandoc.org/), [PDFs generated in CI](https://github.com/Simulation-Software-Engineering/Lecture-Material/actions/workflows/create-pdfs-from-markdown.yml), ...)
-- We'll add more as the semester goes
+- We rework the material as the semester goes
 - We give many links to videos, docs, blog posts, podcasts, ...
-- We plan to record the lecture (everybody OK?), but this is only meant as a backup.
+- Recordings of the lecture from last year as a backup.
 Please always come when possible.
 What we do is interactive.

 ---

 ## Contribute to the Material

-- You, no joke :see_no_evil:
+- You, no joke :see_no_evil: ([many students contributed last year](https://github.com/Simulation-Software-Engineering/Lecture-Material/graphs/contributors))
 - Typos, broken links, ...
 - Additional material
 - By definition, we study quickly evolving technology ... help us staying up to date
-- We do the course for the first time ... there will still be flaws
+- There are surely still flaws in the material ... help us fix them
-- Contribute by opening PRs (we'll obviously acknowledge contributions)
+- Contribute by opening PRs
 - Click `edit me` on website
 - For large parts (new tool, new chapter, ...), discuss in issue first
 - See also [`CONTRIBUTING.md`](https://github.com/Simulation-Software-Engineering/lecture-materials/blob/main/CONTRIBUTING.md)